Retaining Wall Contractor in Newburgh & the Hudson Valley

 Walls Built Around Grade, Drainage, and Use

 A retaining wall has to do more than look finished from the street.
 In Newburgh and the Hudson Valley, walls deal with clay soil, seasonal saturation, freeze-thaw movement, driveway runoff, and sloped yards that can push against block or natural stone over time.
-Bernicker & Son starts with the reason the wall is needed: holding a bank, framing a patio, supporting a walkway, creating usable lawn space, or correcting erosion around a driveway or foundation.
+Bernicker & Son starts with the reason the wall is needed: holding a bank, framing a patio, supporting a walkway, creating usable lawn space, or correcting erosion around a driveway or base.

 That planning step guides wall height, base depth, drainage stone, pipe placement, geogrid needs, cap selection, and how the finished grade should meet surrounding lawn, planting beds, steps, or hardscape surfaces.
 We explain the practical options before work begins so homeowners understand what is decorative, what is structural, and what details protect the wall after heavy rain.